yetibot/yetibot.github.io/resources/templates/md/posts/2020-06-11-a-hierarchy-of-context.md

 Context is everything.
 It acts as a constraining factor, letting us make assumptions, frames ideas, and is at the heart of every delightful UX and DX.

 In chat systems, we can construct a hierarchy of context.
-Let's start with the widest.

-## Global
+From widest to
+narrowest:

-When a message arrives, we can ignore everything about its origin, such as the channel it came from or user responsible for sending it.
-This is the **global context**.
-It spans an entire Yetibot instance across all configured adapters.
+- **Global**: when a message arrives, we ignore everything about its origin, such as the adapter and channel it originated from or the user responsible for sending it.
+The global context spans an entire Yetibot instance across all configured adapters.

-## Adapter

-Slightly more specific, when a message arrives we can look at the adapter that it originated from.
-This is the **adapter context**.
+- **Adapter**: slightly more specific than global, when a message arrives we dispatch on the adapter that it originated from.

-## Channel

-Next on the spectrum, when a message arrives, we can look at the channel that it originated from, but again ignore who sent it.
-This is the **channel context**.
-We can parameterize things at the team level per channel.
-Things like the issue tracking project, the locations to check for weather, the group's favorite stock prices, whether or not embedded commands are enabled, or the local fallback command.
+- **Channel**: next on the spectrum, we dispatch on the channel that a message originated from, but again ignore who sent it.
+The channel context is useful for parameterizing things at the **team** level, such as the issue tracker project key, ssh servers, github repos, the group's favorite stock prices, whether or not embedded commands are enabled, or the local fallback command.

-## User

-Finally, when a message arrives, we can can look at the user who sent it, which is of course the **user context**.
+- **Our**: this context is similar to **channel**, except it's dynamically determined by the set of users present in a channel.
+That means when a user joins or leaves a channel, the context of values are automatically adjusted, making it a more organic set of values than channel KVs.

+- **User**: finally, we dispatch on user who sent a message.
 This is our narrowest context, and is the lever for varying parameters between users.
 This may be a user's zip code, GitHub username, or any other user-specific parameter that could vary across built in commands or aliases.

 ## Usage and examples